When is Notification of Lake or Streambed Alteration (LSA) required?

 - Deposit debris, waste or other materials that could pass into any river, stream or lake.

 Please note that "any river, stream or lake" includes those that are episodic (they are dry for periods of time) as well as those that are perennial (they flow year round).
 This includes ephemeral streams, desert washes, and watercourses with a subsurface flow.
-It may also apply to work undertaken within the flood plain of a body of water.

 Annual licenses for cannabis cultivation issued by California Department of Food and Agriculture (CDFA) require the applicant to demonstrate compliance with Fish and Game Code section 1602.
 Compliance must be demonstrated with an LSA Agreement or written verification that an LSA Agreement is not required.
 To obtain an LSA Agreement or written verification that one is not required, begin your notification.